Trodek/TroEngine/README.md

 A performance window can be aopened at view -> performance.

 Theres also a configuration widow at file menu.

+For very large models like Infernal.fbx or landscape.fbx (provided at models folder) the camera can't autoadjust, rotate it and focus it with F to see the models.

 ## GitHub
 The engine is mantained by Trodek.